daeuniverse/dae/README.md

 1. MACv2 extension extraction.
 1. Log to userspace.
 1. Support include section.
-1. Subscription section supports "file://"
 1. Subscription section supports key.
+And support to filter by subscription key.
 1. ...